Ken Levine, CEO, Nitro Security

 When considered together, SIEM, database monitoring, and log management products go a long way in addressing these questions, but they have developed largely as disparate tools.
 Thankfully, corporations and their vendors are connecting the dots.
 In particular, log management products are becoming enormously popular, their sales driven largely by the Payment Card Industry Data Security Standard (PCI DSS).
 The database auditing and monitoring market has experienced healthy growth, which was also spurred by regulatory compliance.

-SIEM solutions have focused primarily on security intelligence, and their market appeal has grown with the mounting demands of regulatory requirements, but they tend to be pricey and appeal mostly
+SIEM solutions have focused primarily on security intelligence, and their market appeal has grown with the mounting demands of regulatory requirements, but they tend to be pricey and appeal mostly to large enterprises.

 With the acquisition of RippleTech's LogCaster (now NitroView LogCaster), Informant (now NitroGuard Database Monitor), and Enterprise Security Manager, NitroSecurity plans to offer an integrated suite based on its NitroView platform.
 The company plans to continue to offer each product separately.